BNLNLP/PPI-Relation-Extraction/datasets/README.md

 * LLL (https://hal.inrae.fr/hal-02762818/document)

 ## Typed PPI data
-Our PPI annotations with interaction types (enzyme, structural, or negative) are the expanded version of the five benchmark corpora and the BioCreative VI protein interaction dataset (Track 4: Mining protein interactions and mutations for precision medicine (PM).
+Our PPI annotations with interaction types (*enzyme*, *structural*, or *negative*) are the expanded version of the five benchmark corpora and the BioCreative VI protein interaction dataset (Track 4: Mining protein interactions and mutations for precision medicine (PM).
 * BioCreative VI (https://academic.oup.com/database/article/doi/10.1093/database/bay147/5303240?login=true)

 Table below displays the corpora statistics.
 The annotation work in all corpora has been carried out in a sentence boundary as engaged in the five PPI benchmark corpora.